informalsystems/unclog/README.md

 ### Components/Submodules

-If your project has components or submodules to it (see the configuration below for details on how to specify components), referencing them when creating changelog entries allows you to group entries for one component together.
-For
+If your project has components or submodules to it, referencing them when creating changelog entries allows you to group entries for one component together.
+For example:
-example:

 ```bash
 unclog add -i some-new-feature \